Chapter Twenty-One: Lines of Descent Titan: Birthright by D.X. Machina and Johnnyscribe

 “Thank you, Ms. Aljansen.
 I am pleased to be able to serve the Dronung.
 And I hope I will be able to manage as well as Tursas did in the role.
 Now, I know that Luviisa will have told you to circulate like a good future primate, but between you and me, none of the rest of us want to ‘circulate’ either, so don’t feel like you have failed if you haven’t spent a half-hour chatting with Nyyriki Daiduson.
 You are here to honor your brother and his mother, and unlike too many in this room…your thoughts are on them.
 That tells me that your mother raised you well, and I’m unsurprised; Lady Rikhutsen was always wiser than she let on.”

 Siru smiled at the reference to her mom’s old nom de plume; Venla was proud of the work she’d done under that name, and Siru appreciated it more and more as she grew older.
-“Thank you, High-born Kullervo.
+“Thank you, Well-born Kullervo.
 And I will tell Riggu what you told me.”

 “Thank you, Ms. Aljansen,” Skor said, heading toward his daughter, who had been watching Siru intently.
 “Aud, she’s doing fine, and she’s not your daughter,” Kullervo grumbled as he drew close.
 “She’s processing this; let her do so.”